sourcegraph/about/content/terms/self-hosted.md

   <i>**Short version**: Other than the warranties explicitly set forth in this section, Sourcegraph is provided “as is” with no guarantees of any kind (unless applicable law provides you additional mandatory rights).
 Please read this section carefully.</i>
 </span>

-During the Subscription Period, we will provide you with updates, upgrades, releases, or other adaptations or modifications of the Software, including any updated Documentation, error corrections, enhancements, improvements, or other changes to the user interface, functionality, compatibility, capabilities, performance, efficiency, or quality of the Software (“Maintenance Releases”), which you will install promptly.
+<br>During the Subscription Period, we will provide you with updates, upgrades, releases, or other adaptations or modifications of the Software, including any updated Documentation, error corrections, enhancements, improvements, or other changes to the user interface, functionality, compatibility, capabilities, performance, efficiency, or quality of the Software (“Maintenance Releases”), which you will install promptly.

 We warrant that (1) the Software will perform materially in accordance with the applicable Documentation when accessed and used as recommended in the Documentation and in accordance with the Agreement and (2) to the best of our knowledge, the Software is free from, and we will not knowingly introduce, software viruses, worms, Trojan horses or other code, files, scripts, or agents intended to do harm.
 These warranties only apply with respect to Software operated in accordance with the Agreement and Documentation.
 Your sole and exclusive remedy for breach of the warranties in this section is set forth in Section 7.2.